Creating a loyalty program can be a lot of work. Here’s how to get started.

 Note: To be able to set up automated notifications to send updates to your members about their activity, you’ll need an integration between your automation platform and Qualifio.

-For example, you could notify your members about:
+For example, you could notify your members about the following:

 - joining the program